MetazoaPhylogenomicsLab/constellatoR/README.md

 ### 2 - Obtain the semantic similarity matrix between all the GOs :

 Now we will calculate the semantic similarity between all the GOs in a list using the `mgoSim` function from the GOSemSim package.
 The obtained matrix can then be used to obtain the similarity matrix for different sets of OGs, thus to reduce computation times we suggest that you use this function to obtain the semantic similarity matrix for the full set of GOs to be evaluated and then use it to evaluate different sets of OGs.
-Also, we provide the matrices for the full set of GOs for each ontology: BP, MF or CC.
+Also, we provide the matrices for the full set of GOs for each ontology (BP, MF or CC) from [Figshare](https://figshare.com/articles/dataset/constellatoR_Semantic_similarity_matrices_for_all_GO_terms/22220611).

 Using the output of the `prepareGOsfromOGs` we can run the `getSemSim` function.
 If you did not run the `prepareGOsfromOGs` function you can provide a data.frame with two columns.
 The header of the first should be `GOs` and the header of the second should be `OGs`.
 The first column should be a list of GOs and the second one a list of the OGs to which each GO belongs.
 No empty fields are allowed.